yuno-payments/yuno-docs/docs/Wallets/apple-pay/sdk-integration-copy.md

 metadata:
   robots: index
 ---
 This guide provides a comprehensive process to integrate Apple Pay with Yuno SDK for both one-time and recurring payments.
-The SDK simplifies Apple Pay integration by handling payment token management, providing built-in security, and supporting both immediate and subscription-based payments.
+The SDK simplifies Apple Pay integration by handling payment token management and providing built-in security.

 > 📘 Setup Required
 >